logto-io/docs/docs/docs/references/openid-connect/backchannel-logout/README.md

 <Availability cloud oss={{ major: 1, minor: 18 }} />

 Logto supports the backchannel logout mechanism as defined in the [OpenID Connect Back-Channel Logout 1.0](https://openid.net/specs/openid-connect-backchannel-1_0.html) specification.
-This mechanism allows the RP to receive logout notifications from the OP when a user logs out from the OP.
+This mechanism allows the RP (Relying Party) to receive logout notifications from the OP (OpenID Provider) when a user logs out from the OP.

 ## How it works